-Dr. Hall’s work looks specifically at how individual agencies are grappling with these new threats.
-She also writes increasingly on digital advocacy, and how organizations are using digital tools and platforms to advocate for issues across national boundaries.
+Dr. Hall’s work looks specifically at how historical agencies like UNHCR, IOM, UNDP, DFID, etc. are grappling with new threats in the age of global migration, urbanization and climate change.
+She also writes increasingly on digital advocacy, including an upcoming book, and how organizations are using digital tools and platforms to advocate for issues across national boundaries.

 We were fortunate enough to catch up with Dr. Hall on Social Design Insights, where she discussed her work and the pantheon of international agencies that shape refugees and migration.
 Have a listen at the link above!